j23414/allrecipes/README.md

 website	https://allrecipes.com/recipe/16881	Mexico
 ...
 ==== Saved to Mexico.txt
+...
 ```

-The ingredients list will be saved to a textfile (e.g. Mexico.txt).
+The ingredients list will be saved to a textfile (e.g. Mexico.txt, Africa.txt).

 ```
 $ head Mexico.txt